ietf-wg-asdf/SDF/sdf.md

 ## Paths in the model namespaces

-The model namespace is organized according to terms that are defined in the SDF documents that are present in the namespace.
+The model namespace is organized according to terms that are defined in the SDF documents that contribute to the namespace.
 For example, definitions that originate from an organization or vendor are expected to be in a namespace that is specific to that organization or vendor.
-There is expected to be an SDF namespace for common SDF definitions used in OneDM.

 The structure of a path in a namespace is defined by the JSON Pointers to the definitions in the SDF documents in that namespace.